NCAR/python-tutorial/source/tutorials/yourfirst.rst

 That concludes the lesson on "Creating Your First Package", the first in our introduction to Python packages series.

-You should now be familiar with modules, using the :code:`import` statement, some more :code:`f-string` formatting options, :code:`__pycache__`\, :code:`.gitignore`\, :code:`.__init__`\, and list comprehensions.
+You should now be familiar with modules, using the :code:`import` statement, some more f-string formatting options, :code:`__pycache__`\, :code:`.gitignore`\, :code:`.__init__`\, and list comprehensions.